ni/nimi-python/docs/nidmm/functions.rst

     -  A call to the IVI Library locked the session.

-    After your call to this function returns successfully, no other threads can access the instrument session until you call :py:func:`nidmm.unlock_session`.
+    After your call to this function returns successfully, no other threads can access the instrument session until you call niDMM\_UnlockSession.

-    Use this function and :py:func:`nidmm.unlock_session` around a sequence of calls to instrument driver functions if you require that the instrument retain its settings through the end of the sequence.
+    Use this function and niDMM\_UnlockSession around a sequence of calls to instrument driver functions if you require that the instrument retain its settings through the end of the sequence.
 You can safely make nested calls to this function within the same thread.

-    To completely unlock the session, you must balance each call to this function with a call to :py:func:`nidmm.unlock_session`.
-If, however, you use the **caller_has_lock** parameter in all calls to this function and :py:func:`nidmm.unlock_session` within a function, the IVI Library locks the session only once within the function regardless of the number of calls you make to this function.
-This feature allows you to call :py:func:`nidmm.unlock_session` just once at the end of the function.
+    To completely unlock the session, you must balance each call to this function with a call to niDMM\_UnlockSession.
+If, however, you use the **caller_has_lock** parameter in all calls to this function and niDMM\_UnlockSession within a function, the IVI Library locks the session only once within the function regardless of the number of calls you make to this function.
+This feature allows you to call niDMM\_UnlockSession just once at the end of the function.

     :rtype: ViBoolean